dgraph-io/dgraph/wiki/content/mutations/delete.md

 {{% notice "note" %}} For mutations that fit the `S * *` pattern, only predicates that are among the types associated with a given node (using `dgraph.type`) are deleted.
-Any predicates that are don't match one of the node's types will remain after an `S * *` delete mutation.{{% /notice %}}
+Any predicates that don't match one of the node's types will remain after an `S * *` delete mutation.{{% /notice %}}

 ```sh